BushLife - Fishing Reel Hero

 3. Do not forget to re-engage the bail manually after the throw – it’s better to practice than cranking the reel, which would automatically close the bail.

-When Should I Use Spinning Reel?
+When Should I Use a Spinning Reel?

 Serious anglers will use two types of fishing reels: spinning and baitcasting.
 The spinning fishing reel is ideal for finesse fishing, which encompasses trolling for walleye with a rubber worm, jigging for crappie, etc. Finesse fishing is about using light lures or techniques that don’t work well with a baitcasting setup.
+Baitcasters allow for precision casting and are used for casting heavy lures.
+There is also a steep learning cure with this type of reel.

 Advantages of Spinning Reels